 The movement suggested by the spiked petals brings to mind a flock of birds gracefully departing.
 It's not hard to see why it's developed such a long list of different meanings.

-All 5 different Bird of Paradise flowers get grouped together in the genus Strelitzia.
+All 5 different Bird of Paradise flowers gets grouped together in the genus Strelitzia.
 While the common name comes from the bird-like appearance of the bloom, the scientific name is drawn from Queen Charlotte of Mecklenburg-Strelitz.
 She was married to King George III when the flower was first imported into Great Britain, so the royal gardener named it after her.
-It’s also more commonly called the Crane Flower in its native home.
+It's also more commonly called the Crane Flower in its native home.

 The Bird of Paradise symbolizes many different meanings because it's such an exotic and unusual flower.
 Everyone that encountered it developed their own idea of the bloom as a symbol.
 As a native lily from South Africa, freedom and beauty are the two traditional meanings that stand out the most.
 The Bird of Paradise also means a royalty lineage or bearing due to its association with ruling families.
 The sheer beauty of the contrasting petals makes it an obvious symbol of excellence and success.
 It's not commonly used as a birth flower, but it is the floral gift given for the 9th wedding anniversary since the Bird of Paradise is reminiscent of faithfulness.
 As one of the largest individual blooms used for arranging, it's usually used in the center with clusters of smaller matching flowers to make a statement.

 Since all the Bird of Paradise species feature different sets of 2 contrasting colors, the contrast has more meaning than the specific colors.
-The look created by combining bright orange and purple or gold and dark blue petals truly makes the flower look alive and like a bird about to take off from the plant’s stem.
+The look created by combining bright orange and purple or gold and dark blue petals truly make the flower look alive and like a bird about to take off from the plant's stem.
 All five species sport bright colors rather than muted or pale tones, adding passion and energy to the symbolism behind them.